The Solar Industry and U.S. Veterans

 Veterans in the Work Force

-The Solar Foundation’s 2017 National Solar Jobs Census found the solar industry employed 21,599 veterans throughout the United States, or 9% of all solar workers in the nation.
-This is more than the 7% veteran employment percentage of overall workers in the economy.1 Many of these jobs are in the areas of installation, production, manufacturing, sales or management throughout a number of solar companies.
+The 2020 National Solar Jobs Census found the solar industry employs over 20,000 veterans throughout the United States, or 9% of all solar workers in the nation.
+This is more than the 6.6% veteran employment percentage of overall workers in the economy.1 Many of these jobs are in the areas of installation, production, manufacturing, sales or management throughout a number of solar companies.
 While this number is above the national percentage for industry, there is significant room for growth.

-In 2015, in support of First Lady Michelle Obama’s “Joining Forces Initiative”, SEIA decided to address the challenge that too many of our veterans face at home: finding employment after active duty service.
-This challenged the industry to do more for the men and women who serve in our armed forces by promoting more employment opportunities for veterans within the solar industry.
-Along with this challenge, SEIA announced its goal of employing 50,000 veterans in the solar workforce by 2020.
-In order to meet this goal, SEIA has been taking active steps towards promoting veteran jobs and solar job training for our veterans.
+Since 2015, SEIA has been working to address the challenge that too many of our veterans face at home: finding employment after active duty service.
+This encouraged the industry to do more for the men and women who serve in our armed forces by promoting more employment opportunities for veterans within the solar industry.
+SEIA has been taking active steps towards promoting veteran jobs and solar job training for our veterans.